BUDGET: C.E. TOE KICK SAW

 - Flush cutting to the toe kick

-- No damage to face of the cabinets
+- No damage to the face of the cabinets

 - Controlled depth of cut to not damage the subfloor

-Fortunately, for small jobs on thinner floors there are a few options that will allow you to skip the expense of another tool.
+Fortunately, for small jobs on thinner floors, a few options will allow you to skip the expense of another tool.

-Warning: these alternative tools may damage the face of the cabinet toe kick if not used properly or if the toe kick is not removed.
-Consult a professional if unsure.
+Warning: these alternative tools may damage the face of the cabinet toe kick if not used correctly or if the toe kick is not removed.
+Please feel free to consult a professional if you need more help.

 Alternative #1: Oscillating Tool

-If you don’t own an oscillating tool and plan to remodel, build or redo a deck or just plain do a lot of DIY jobs this tool is one you won’t regret investing in.
+If you don’t own an oscillating tool and plan to remodel, build or redo a deck or do many DIY jobs, this tool is one you won’t regret investing in.

-It is also arguably the best toe kick saw alternative as it is both powered and when properly used can remove even thicker subfloors.
-However, you’ll want a few blades including a semi-round and straight blade for corners.
+It is also arguably the best toe kick saw alternative as it is both powered and can remove even thicker subfloors when properly used.
+However, you’ll want a few blades including a semi-round and straight edge for corners.

 Reasons to Pick

-- Allows for flush cuts when equipped with proper blade
+- Allows for flush cuts when equipped with the proper blade

 - Re-usable for future projects